top of page

 Colorful landscape with red/orange rocks and green vegetation

-*Disclosure: The following post contains affiliate links with recommendations from our personal experiences and we can earn from qualifying purchases, at no cost to you.
+*Disclosure: The following post contains affiliate links with recommendations from our personal experiences and I can earn from qualifying purchases, at no cost to you!
+Thank you for your support which helps me continue to provide valuable content that I love to share with you!

-We opted to rent a car but also learned there is a very nice shuttle that departs multiple times of day to get you to or from Phoenix.
+We opted to rent a car but also learned there is a great shuttle service that departs multiple times of day to get you to or from Phoenix.
 One of my gals needed to leave a day before everyone else for work and she ended up using Groome Transportation.
-The company is very professional, safe, clean and reasonable, if that makes your trip easier.
+The company is very professional, safe, clean, and reasonable, if that makes your trip easier.
 You can get by in Sedona surprisingly well without your own vehicle.
 There are plenty of shuttles and Ubers.
 Actually, a few hikes are only accessible by local shuttle so plan accordingly.

 Roadrunner Saloon